For readable and transparent style, under-use rather than over-use capitals (also applies to acronyms).

 - Terms that are not proper nouns do not need capitals.

-Example: School of Architecture, a student of English, Department of Physics & Astronomy, physics researchers, the architecture school
+Examples: School of Architecture, Department of Physics and Astronomy, physics researchers, the architecture school.

-- Use capitals and do not italicize the titles of forms.
+- Use capitals and do not italicize the titles of forms, including web forms.

 - Use sentence case for headings (including web page titles) and subheadings.

-- Exception: when the heading includes an item such as a publication or title of an academic talk that would normally be capitalized
+- Exception: Style isn’t followed when the heading includes an item such as a publication or title of an academic talk that would normally be capitalized or online form.

 See the formatting section for more information.